 - Communications analyst

 Continuing Education Information

-Doctoral programs in communications technology, information technology, computer science and related fields are available for those wishing to continue their education beyond a master's degree.
-Many communications technology professionals keep up with the latest in this fast-changing field through conferences, seminars and in-house training.
+Many communications technology professionals keep up with the latest developments in this fast-changing field through conferences, seminars and in-house training sessions.
+Doctoral programs in communications technology, information technology, computer science and related fields are available for those who wish to continue their education beyond a master's degree.